byq77/husarion-docs-dev/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 **Mbed OS** is free, open-source platform and embedded operating system designed for IoT devices based on Arm Cortex-M family of microcontrollers.
 It is developed as collaborative project by *Arm*, its partners and growing community of individual devs from across the world.
 Mbed OS is distributed under the [Apache-2.0 License](https://en.wikipedia.org/wiki/Apache_License) and it's available on project's GitHub page : https://github.com/ARMmbed/mbed-os.

-Besides support for hundreds of boards from different manufacturers the framework has following features:
+Besides support for variety of boards from different manufacturers the framework has the following features:
 * built-in support for connectivity options like *Bluetooth LE*, *Wi-Fi*, *Ethernet*, *Cellular*, *LoRa LPWAN*, *NFC* and others,
 * RTOS core based on open-source *CMSIS-RTOS RTX* (it is also possible to build projects without it),
 * Hardware Enforced and Communications Security.

 You can learn more about Mbed OS on its [official webpage](https://www.mbed.com/en/platform/mbed-os/).

-## Project Template
+## CORE2 and Mbed OS

+In this tutorial you will learn how to build, compile and run mbed applications on CORE2 using offline tools.

 ## Motor project